DorothyTamYiLing/GWarrange/readme.md

 ## Replacement of IS elements in genome set

-Before using this pipeline, the repetitive elements that are speculated to have mediated rearrangement events, such as IS element (Range of IS elements can be found in https://github.com/thanhleviet/ISfinder-sequences for multiple bacterial species), must be replaced by a short placeholder sequence (e.g. Nx15) in the genome set.
+Before using this pipeline, the repetitive elements that are speculated to have mediated rearrangement events, such as IS element, must be replaced by a short placeholder sequence (e.g. Nx15) in the genome set.
 This can be done using the script "iSreplace_2col.py" provided in this repository.
 ```
 python3 iSreplace_2col.py --input <multifasta genome sequences> --coor <coordinates of IS> --out <path of output>